CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 degradation in retrieval performance, its onboard radiometer is still continuously measuring fully polarimetric Stokes components of ocean surface emission and producing operational products of SSS and sea surface wind.
-In this study, we use the SMAP level-2C swath data from its version 4.0 validated release, which is consistent with the Aquarius version 5 release (Meissner et al., 2018).
+Here, we use the SMAP level-2C swath data from its version 4.0 validated release, which is consistent with the Aquarius version 5 release (Meissner et al., 2018).
 The data were collected from Remote Sensing System (RSS) over the time period from April 1, 2015 to